Close

 4. Be rational.
 If the child is afraid of characters from horror films, find photos or videos that show how these monsters were created with the use of makeup, costumes and scenery.
 If the child is afraid of ghosts, use science to help to justify the nature of paranormal phenomena.

 5. Give your child a protective object.
 Accept the fact that you cannot always be there to protect your child from fears.
-This means that they will need something that will provide a feeling of peace and security, such as a favorite toy, a bracelet, a pendant, or anything else that they can hold or stroke, allowing them to calm down.
+This means that they will need something that will provide a feeling of peace and security, such as a favorite toy, a stuffed animal, a bracelet, a special blanket, or anything else that they can hold or stroke, allowing them to calm down.
 Tell them that the teddy bear will scare away the monsters, or that the keychain is a magical protector against monsters and scary creatures.
+Some parents even create “monster spray” when putting their child to bed, a harmless water spray in a fancy spray bottle to help their child feel safer at night.

 It is normal for both adults and children to be afraid.
 However, it is important to remember that you control your fears and that they don’t control you.
 No matter how old you are, whether it is three years old, 15 or 45, you are not alone in your fight against the most terrible monsters.
-There will always be someone nearby who will say, “look, this monster is just a computer effect, no one is hiding under the bed, and walking home together isn’t scary at all”!
+There will always be someone nearby who will say, “Look, this monster is just a computer effect, no one is hiding under the bed, and walking home together isn’t scary at all”!
+Having a sense of control over their fears can help children navigate through their nighttime fears and anxieties more effectively.

 The picture on the front page: Morrowind/Shutterstock.com